-Although the information provided in the final reports was rich in content, several challenges arose in using selfreported information as the basis for an analysis.
-These included variability in the interpretation of the reporting guidelines which led to potential omissions, lack of relevance, avoidance of issues, etc. In addition, there was variability in how facilities collected data and completed the reports.
-Where gaps were identified in this analysis, the information was supplemented and assumptions validated by CFI staff responsible for the given facility.
-Findings were also validated with the facilities themselves.
+Although the information provided in the final reports is rich in content, several challenges arise in using selfreported information as the basis for an analysis.
+These include variability in the interpretation of the reporting guidelines which leads to potential omissions, lack of relevance, avoidance of issues, etc. In addition, there is variability in how facilities collect data and complete the reports.
+Where gaps were identified in this analysis, the information was supplemented and assumptions validated by the CFI staff responsible for the given facility; where possible, the findings were validated with the facilities themselves.